Skip to main content

 Help them to develop interests and activities that do not involve alcohol, including:

 Help them get medical advice for physical problems.
-This will avoid them ‘self-medicating’ with alcohol.
+This may stop them ‘self-medicating’ with alcohol.

 Offer company, practical support and a listening ear.